nymea/nymea-wiki/Compile-guh.md

         $ sudo apt-get install build-essential qt5-default git

 2. Clone the source code git repository:
-   > **Note:** It's good practice to create a subfolder with the name of the application and create a build directory next to the source directory.
+   > **Note:** It's good practice to create a sub-folder with the name of the application and create a build directory next to the source directory.
 This keeps the source folder free of output and binary files.

         $ mkdir guh
         $ cd guh/